Sulfide scavenging by-products in NGLs

 At OndaVia, we apply Raman spectroscopy for quantitative analytical chemistry.
 We combine proprietary methods, solvents, software, and algorithms to perform fast, accurate chemical analyses in a range of matrices.
 The OPAL-104 instrument consists of a compact Raman spectrometer, proprietary reagents, and consumable, analyte-specific analysis tubes.

 MEA-triazine (hexahydro-1,3,5-tris(hydroxyethyl)-s-triazine, CAS# 4719-04-4) is an important and popular hydrogen sulfide scavenger in natural gas treatment.
 Triazine-based scavengers are often applied shortly before transportation, resulting in residual scavenger within the gas.
-This scavenger can become a tramp amine, which in turn can lead corrosive heat stable salt deposits.
+This residual scavenger becomes a tramp amine, which in turn leads to corrosive heat stable salt deposits.
 More importantly for gas processing, the triazine converts to dithiazine during the scavenging process, a material that can polymerize, causing fouling problems.

 Dithiazine has a low vapor pressure, allowing it to be transported alongside the gas stream as a soluble compound in vapor phase.
 While challenges related to dithiazine in processing equipment and facilities are generally recognized, the phenomenon of dithiazine precipitation in transmission and downstream distribution pipelines and facilities is of growing concern.

 The reasons for dithiazine carryover in sales gas remain unknown.
-Anecdotal suggestions propose that dithiazine might be carried through with a sales gas stream, particularly when a scavenger is introduced downstream of, or in the absence of, a downstream conditioning/glycol process.
-This transported dithiazine then precipitates elsewhere downstream when solubility conditions become unfavorable.
+Anecdotal suggestions propose that dithiazine might be carried through with a sales gas stream.
+This effect is particularly true when a scavenger is introduced downstream of, or in the absence of, a conditioning/glycol process.
+This transported dithiazine then precipitates elsewhere when solubility conditions become unfavorable.
 This precipitation may occur, for example, within regulating valves on a fuel gas skid at a gas turbine-driven compressor station.
 The result is a crystalline or amorphous build-up occurring in the lower-pressure/lower-temperature piping downstream of a pressure regulator, in filters, or in other equipment.

 Analysis of amines and dithiazine in natural gas liquids